tmichels/hardlopen/README.md

 <h4>Build and deploy</h4>
 Ensure [docker](https://www.docker.com/) is running.
-Download and run the script <code>windows-installation.bat</code>.
+Download script <code>windows-installation.bat</code> to an empty folder and run it.
 No need to clone a project, script will do it for you.

 <h4>Optional: store API-keys in appropriate location for additional features</h4>
 <p>Some features of the program require API-keys:</p>